-Even if larger countries don't provide more stuff to the populace, they still may offer a higher quality of life.
+Even if larger countries do not provide more possessions to their citizens, they still may offer a higher quality of life.
 For instance, larger countries might be systematically more democratic or free.
 Are they?
 I provide three graphs of relevance in Figure 3.
-The democratic nature of the political regime is measured with the standard "polity" variable taken from the Polity IV project at the University of Maryland; a score of +10 represents the highest score possible for a democracy while a score of -10 represents a total autocracy.
-Freedom House measures political and civil rights for a large number of countries; a rating of 1 indicates the highest degree of freedom, while 7 indicates the least amount of freedom.8 I display scatter-plots of both political and civil rights against (log) population in Figure 3.
+The democratic nature of the political regime is measured with the standard "polity" variable taken from the Polity IV project at the University of Maryland; a score of +10 represents the highest score possible for a democracy, while a score of -10 represents a total autocracy.
+Freedom House measures political and civil rights for a large number of countries; a rating of one indicates the highest degree of freedom, while seven indicates the least amount of freedom.
+I display scatter-plots of both political and civil rights against (log) population in Figure 3.

-The good news is that there is a slight tendency for large countries to be more democratic than smaller countries; the line in the "polity" graph slopes up (though not at a level that is significantly different from zero).
+The good news is that there is a slight tendency for large countries to be more democratic than smaller countries; the line in the "polity" graph slopes upward (although not at a level that is significantly different from zero).
 But both political and civil rights are lower in larger countries, and sadly both of these effects are significantly different from zero.
 Further, these slopes are not dominated by a few unusual countries whose "outlier" observations dominate the picture.
 There is just no evidence that citizens of larger countries enjoy more liberty than their counterparts in smaller countries.